Query

 }

-// Option 1 with generic transmission
+// Option 1 with indication of generic (default The structure is created automatically)

-MyWorld.QueryComponents.For<Position, Velocity, Name, StructFunction>();
+W.QueryComponents.For<Position, Velocity, Direction, StructFunction>();

-// Variant 1 with value transfer
+// Option 1 with value transfer

-MyWorld.QueryComponents.For<Position, Velocity, Name, StructFunction>(new StructFunction());
+W.QueryComponents.For<Position, Velocity, Direction, StructFunction>(new StructFunction());

-// Option 2 with With through generic
+// Option 2 with With via generic

->>().For<Position, Velocity, Name, StructFunction>();
+>>().For<Position, Velocity, Direction, StructFunction>();

-// Variant 2 with With through value
+// Option 2 with `With` via value

 WithAdds<